Double Arches Pit: History

 Archaeological excavations have concluded that a good-sized Roman settlement existed there, with multiple pieces of pottery and a Roman well being discovered.

 The pit was opened by J. Arnold & Sons Limited in 1916.
-In 1927, the site was subject to a valuation in accordance with the Rating and Valuation Act 1925.
+In 1927, the site was subject to a valuation in accordance with the Rating and Valuation Act 1925 (15 & 16 Geo.
+5. c.
+90).
 The valuer who visited the site recorded its size as 19.149 acre.
 The following is an extract from his notes:

 The pit was mentioned in an article in the Cement, Lime & Gravel magazine, describing the site as "largest and most important of the Firm's workings", and described the site as having a system of 'locos' used to transport materials around the site.
 The site used to be the furthest point along the Leighton Buzzard Light Railway that was constructed to provide a means of transporting sand from a series of quarries in the area.
 The site closed in 1985.